oncodash/oncodash/backend/README.md

 The oncodash back-end is used to serve API-endpoints for the front-end application

-# Instructions to build the backend locally for dvelopment
+# Instructions to build the backend locally for development

 ### Requirements
 - Python >= 3.7